up2014075/BIG_DATA/Main_CW_folder/README.md

 - **keras.datasets:**
 This module is used to access popular datasets like CIFAR 10 nad CIFAR 100.
 - **Keras.utils:**
+Provides utilities for handling and preprocessing data like one-hot encoding.
 - **Keras.layers:**
+Module for defining various neural network layers, like a filtering system.
 - **Keras.models:**
+This allows neural network models to be defined, compiled and managed.
 - **tensorflow.keras.datasets:**
+same as `keras.datasets` as it provides specific dataset loaders.

 ### <u><p align=center> **Issues and Bugs**</u>
 Most issues occured during the construction of the code such as wrong labels used in certain functions.

 However, some bugs occur from the python kernel itself.
 In some cases the kernel would need a refresh before running the code so that results could appear.
 ### <u><p align=center> **Conclusions**</u>
+Over this project, a model has successfully been created that predicts and identifies, with a 39% accuracy, images from the CIFAR 100 dataset into a certain category.

+The different overall codes and CNN models have also given a basic understanding of data processing for ML pipelines and CNN architecture, when used for real world applications such as image identificators.

 ### <u><p align=center>  **References and Acknowledgments**</u>